Call 911 if the person:

 1. Remove Object, if Possible

-- Have the person breathe through his or her mouth.
+- Have the person breathe through their mouth.

 - For adult with an object partially out of the nose, try to remove it with fingers or tweezers.
 Do not push it further into the nose.

 - For an object deeper in the nose, pinch the clear side of the nose closed.
-Have the person blow his or her nose hard several times.
+Have the person blow their nose hard several times.
 This may dislodge the object.